dhis2/dhis2-docs/src/user/about-demo-server-live-package-and-database-design.md

 #### Prerequisites to running D2 Cluster

 You must be sure that you have installed [Yarn](https://classic.yarnpkg.com/en/docs/install/) and [Nodejs](https://nodejs.org/en/).
 A current version of [Docker](https://www.docker.com/) must be installed on your machine as well.
-Please refer to the guide for detailed information [guide](https://developers.dhis2.org/docs/guides/spin-up-local-instance).
+Please refer to the [guide](https://developers.dhis2.org/docs/guides/spin-up-local-instance) for detailed information.

 ### Downloading and installing the server version